-- 10.26 The analysis is not specific about the types of specialist housing that might be required; we would consider that decisions about mix should be taken at a local level taking account of specific needs and the current supply of different types of units available (for example noting that at present the dominant type of housing is traditional sheltered accommodation).
-There may also be the opportunity moving forward for different types of provision to be developed as well as the more traditional sheltered and Extra-Care housing, upon which the Council is developing local evidence. - 10.27 Within the different models and assumptions made regarding the future need for specialist retirement housing (normally defined as a form of congregate housing 14 designed exclusively for older people which usually offers some form of communal space, community alarm service and access to support and care if required), there may for example be an option to substitute some of this specialist provision with a mix of one and two bedroomed housing aimed to attract 'early retired' older people which could be designated as age specific or not.
-Such housing could be part of the general mix of one and two bedroom homes but built to Lifetime Homes standards in order to attract retired older people looking to 'down size' but perhaps not wanting to live in specialist retirement housing. - 10.28 Our experience when carrying out stakeholder work as part of other SHMA commissions typically identifies a demand for bungalows.
+- 10.31 Our experience when carrying out stakeholder work as part of other SHMA commissions typically identifies a demand for bungalows.
 Where developments including bungalows are found it is clear that these are very popular to older people downsizing.
-It should be acknowledged that providing significant numbers of bungalows involves cost implications for the developer given the typical plot size compared to floor space although providing an element of bungalows could be given strong consideration on appropriate sites, allowing older households to downsize while freeing up family accommodation for younger households. - 10.29 In LB Richmond, it is recognised that delivery of bungalows is unlikely, given limited land supply and the pressure to optimise housing delivery, however the Council should consider the extent to which older persons may be able to be provided with level access living, and a reliable lift to the accommodation floor level (or ideally accommodation on the ground floor).
+It should be acknowledged that providing significant numbers of bungalows involves cost implications for the developer given the typical plot size compared to floor space although providing an element of bungalows could be given strong consideration on appropriate sites, allowing older households to downsize while freeing up family accommodation for younger households. - 10.32 In LB Richmond, it is recognised that delivery of bungalows is unlikely, given limited land supply and the pressure to optimise housing delivery, however the Council should consider the extent to which older persons may be able to be provided with level access living, and a reliable lift to the accommodation floor level (or ideally accommodation on the ground floor).